 You can have your vehicle get checked out by a trusted, local mechanic.
 It’s absolutely no fun being stranded in an auto shop in a strange locale.
 Plus, many are closed over Thanksgiving, so the ones that are open are likely to charge a pretty penny for any repairs.

 #3: DON’T ignore weather forecasts

 November weather can be tricky at times.
 While it’s sunny and warm in one place, it can be bitterly cold with snow or ice in another.
 If you’re traveling to a colder climate, don’t ignore weather forecasts before heading out.

 #4: DO plan your route (and have a Plan B too!) for safe Thanksgiving road trips

 After checking weather forecasts, map out your route beforehand.
-Make sure you have a GPS, smartphone or a map in the car in case a road is blocked or weather turns treacherous.
+Make sure you have a GPS or smartphone in the car in case a road is blocked or weather turns treacherous.
 If this happens along your journey, activate Plan B to ensure safe Thanksgiving road trips.

 #5: DON’T be a distracted driver